Foysal-Munsy/EventBuddy-Frontend/README.md

 3. Provision the necessary environment variables (e.g., `BASE_URL`) on your hosting platform.
 4. Confirm the backend endpoint is reachable from the deployed frontend.

-## Contributing

-1. Fork & create a feature branch.
-2. Implement changes with tests/linters passing.
-3. Open a pull request describing your updates.

-## License

-This project inherits the license defined in the repository (add/adjust LICENSE file as needed).